 - Chemical Burns of the Eye in Children

 Chemical burns happen when a chemical gets into your child’s eye.

 Always remember that ordinary products you use each day around the home can become dangerous poisons in the hands of a child.

-A corneal abrasion is a scratch or injury to the cornea, the clear, dome-shaped surface that covers the front of the eye.
-This is a very common occurrence in children.
+A corneal abrasion is a scratch or scrape on the cornea.
+This is the clear, dome-shaped surface that covers the front of the eye.

 - Cosmetic Safety for Adolescent Contact Lens Wearers

 Cosmetics are among some of the most common sources of problems for contact lens wearers.
-Misusing cosmetics can lead to severe adverse reactions.
+Misusing cosmetics can lead to severe harmful reactions.

 - Cuts and Wounds of the External Ear

-Any wound to the ear cartilage that is more than just a superficial cut or laceration should be seen by a doctor to decide if stitches are needed.
+Any wound to the ear cartilage that is more than just a superficial cut or laceration should be seen by a healthcare provider to decide if stitches are needed.